-At Akshardham’s giant screen theater, visitors become engrossed in Neelkanth Yatra.
-Here, on a screen 85 feet wide and 65 feet tall, the audience follows a young Neelkanth Varni on an epic trek across the Indian subcontinent.
+At Akshardham’s giant screen theater, visitors become engrossed in Neelkanth Yatra - a signature giant screen film.
+Here, on 76 feet wide and 57 feet tall screen and 15.1 channels sound experience, the audience follows a young Neelkanth Varni on an epic trek across the Indian subcontinent.
 From the icy peaks in the northern Himalayas to the warm beaches of southern India, follow Neelkanth as he traverses 12,000 kilometers across the length and breadth of India.
 Be reminded of the value of sacrifice and service, the wisdom of the eternal soul, and the power of faith.

 Neelkanth Yatra is the first large format film on India, made by an Indian organization.
 It is a monumental film produced by BAPS Swaminarayan Sanstha with the talent of renowned experts of the large format film industry and the dedication of volunteers who took on this challenge.